Asgore: Reception

 Asgore's theme and connection to Toriel has been discussed by critics.
 Andrés José Almirall Nieves discussed how his theme, "Bergentrückung," takes its name from the German term for the "king in the mountain," which is a prominent figure in folklore.
 They also discussed how his theme reflected Toriel's theme, turning the ostinato figure "into a sturdy 4/4 meter instead of a lilting 6/8."
 Writer Jason Yu also discussed the shared thematic elements between Asgore and Toriel, including the gradual discovery of the relationship between them.
 He also observed the similar ostinato, appreciating that it did not come into the song immediately, as he felt it would have given away the musical relationship between Asgore and Toriel too easily.
 He also felt that the different time signatures helped exemplify the two songs' rhythmic differences.
 Writer Arthur Canzi Zeferino noted how Asgore and Toriel have similar attack patterns with their fire, discussing how Toriel eventually holds back to not kill the human, but Asgore is unyielding unless defeated.
 Matthew Perez felt that the reuse of Toriel's musical motif was meant to demonstrate the struggle Asgore experienced with his actions.
-It was also revealed in 2025 that Toby inspired the theme from the song "The Fog" from Persona 4, and also said the filename (with its initial melody) was called "persona4.flp".